Looking for your next weekend away to a warm climate? Then Miami, Florida, should be on your upcoming destination list!

 This type of attire can be worn at bars as well, but once you get to the club scene the dress code will become a bit stricter.

-Women will follow a cocktail attire dress code by wearing dresses, skirts, and heels when going to the nightclubs.
+Women will follow a cocktail attire dress code by wearing dresses, skirts, and heels when going to nightclubs.

 Men should also dress to impress with a nice pair of slacks and a nice shirt.
 Most venues will be strict about the policy of no ripped jeans, no flip flops, and no baseball hats in order to enter.